 Make an appointment with your health care provider if you have persistent signs and symptoms that worry you.

 Brain tumors that begin in the brain

-Cancer that begins elsewhere and spreads to the brain
+Cancer that spreads to the brain

 In adults, secondary brain tumors are far more common than are primary brain tumors.

 In most people with primary brain tumors, the cause isn't clear.
 But doctors have identified some factors that may raise the risk.

 Risk factors include:

 - Age.
 Brain tumors can happen at any age, but they happen most often in older adults.
 Some brain tumors mostly affect adults.
 Some brain tumors happen most often in children.